sisoje/swift-composable-networking/README.md

 ### Composability

-Classes are not composable, functions are.
-Achieving composability is easy: eliminate state ownership.
+- Achieving composability is easy: **Eliminate state ownership**

-- Using composable components, we can still create a class that owns and hides state when needed. ***The opposite is not possible!***
+- Using composable components we can still create a class that owns and hides state when needed. **The opposite is much harder**
-- Composable components integrate seamlessly into the SwiftUI lifecycle. ***Classes can not!*** Creating a class instance is already manual lifecycle management.
+- Composable components can integrate seamlessly into the SwiftUI lifecycle. **Classes require "observability" boilerplate and manual lifecycle**

 ### Complete diagram of composable networking with refresh token logic